 - · Chamberlain College of Nursing

 - Colorado Technical University

-- · Denver School of Nursing

 - Grand Canyon University

 - Grantham University

-- Independence University

-- Minnesota State University-Mankato
+- · Minnesota State University-Mankato

 - National American University

 - · Park University

 - United States University

 - University of Phoenix

 Veterans Administration Students

 Students applying for veteran's benefits must report all previous education and training.
 The school will evaluate any previous postsecondary transcripts to determine appropriate credit.
 The veteran and Veterans Administration will be notified of any reduction in training time or tuition.